Victoria makes masks compulsory as COVID claims three more lives

 Up to three million face masks are on order by the state government and the first batch of 300,000 is due to arrive this week, he added.

-“We are going to be wearing masks in Victoria, and potentailly in other parts of the country for a very long time.
+“We are going to be wearing masks in Victoria, and potentially in other parts of the country for a very long time.
 There’s no vaccine to this wildly infectious virus.

 “Most of us wouldn’t leave home without our keys, we wouldn’t leave home without our mobile phone, you won’t be able to leave your home without the mask and then where it is absolutely essentially to stop the spread of this virus.”